petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md

 ## Permissions

 Permissions are created by developers of applications.
-They define actions users can perform or how much access a user has to a particular asset.
+They define actions users can perform or what functions users are allowed to perform on a particular asset.

 ### Application Scoped Permissions